dell/omnia/docs/source/InstallationGuides/Platform/InstallJupyterhub.rst

         jupyterhub    proxy-api      ClusterIP      xx.xx.xx.xx      <none>        8001/TCP                 2d2h
         jupyterhub    proxy-public   LoadBalancer   xx.xx.xx.xx   xx.xx.xx.xx    80:31134/TCP               2d2h

-The IP address is listed against ``proxy-public``.
+The IP address is listed against ``proxy-public`` under ``External IP``.

-3. For the first log in, use the Login Node.
-Ensure the login node has an OS installed with GUI support.
+3. The Jupyterhub GUI should be accessible from the control plane GUI.
 Use any browser to log in with user credentials.

 .. image:: ../../images/Jupyterhub_Login.png